Why This Matters

 Language and Cultural Differences

-• Linguistic barriers extend beyond vocabulary to include idioms, jargon, and implied meanings that don't translate across language backgrounds
+- Linguistic barriers extend beyond vocabulary to include idioms, jargon, and implied meanings that don't translate across language backgrounds.
+Saying a project "hit a home run" means nothing to someone unfamiliar with baseball, and technical jargon can exclude non-specialists even within the same language.

-• Non-verbal communication norms vary dramatically—eye contact, personal space, gestures, and silence carry different meanings across cultures, creating potential for serious misinterpretation
+- Non-verbal communication norms vary dramatically across cultures.
+Eye contact, personal space, gestures, and silence carry different meanings, creating potential for serious misinterpretation.
+Sustained eye contact signals confidence in some cultures and disrespect in others.

-Compare: Language differences vs. conflicting communication styles—language barriers are between-group differences often tied to national culture, while style conflicts occur within shared-language groups based on personality and preference.
-Both require awareness and adaptation, but cultural barriers may need more explicit discussion and norm-setting.
+Compare: Language differences vs. conflicting communication styles: language barriers are between-group differences often tied to national culture, while style conflicts occur within shared-language groups based on personality and preference.
+Both require awareness and adaptation, but cultural barriers typically need more explicit discussion and norm-setting within teams.

 Quick Reference Table